SamiElkateb/project-web-of-linked-data/draft/case_report_model.md

 // cost

 Optional:
-demographic profile of the patient literature review of other reported cases
+- demographic profile of the patient
+- literature review of other reported cases

-case report and review of the literature:
+Case report and review of the literature:
 - extensive review of the relevant literature on the topic at-hand
 - a systematic review of available evidence